pintub/design-patterns/src/main/java/Structural/Flyweight/README.md

 ##### Flyweight Pattern
 - **Naming** `Flyweight is a boxing weight class, meaning not too heavy or not too light.
 Also provides a sort of caching`
 - **When To Use**
-    - When lots objects of a Class are used in application, and they consume lots of memory .
+    - When lots objects of a Class are used in application, and they consume lots of memory.
 On analysing object fields ,you found two types of fields . `Intrinsic` Fields(naturally belongs to object and doesn't change much or shareable state) and   `Extrinsic` Fields(state unique to each object) .SO, these Intrinsic Fields are kept as part of this object and cached(This is called flyweight object) and  Extrinsic Fields+Flyweight object are moved to a new Class called `Contextual` class .
-So, number of contextual class objects are still same before the pattern applied , but will use shared/cached flyweight objects.
+So, number of contextual class objects are still same before the pattern applied , but will use shared/cached/static flyweight objects.
     - From Client point of view all state belong to original object/Class
 - **Brute Force Programming**
     - Lot of objects owning Intrinsic fields , leads to huge memory consumption.